j13343sh/Rune-Factory-Inheritance-Research/articles/Candidate-Count-Model.md

 ## Core Concept

-Candidate Count refers to an observation-based model describing the number of valid candidate combinations inferred from inheritance behavior.
+Candidate Count refers to the total number of elements that can participate in the selection process.

-Increasing Candidate Count generally increases the probability that the desired inheritance target will be selected.
+When Candidate Count exceeds the Selection Limit, multiple possible combinations may arise.
+Changes in this combination space can affect the probability that the desired inheritance result will be selected.

 Many inheritance-related phenomena documented in this repository can therefore be interpreted through changes in Candidate Count.